What We Do

 Yet, when a person becomes homeless, personal growth can often fall by the wayside and all of the sources that can help a person to grow may become lost in the trauma of living without a home.

-Our incredible range of therapeutic practices at The Hub including Music, Art, Cooking, Sports, and Outdoor Therapy empower our guests and help them to build confidence, express thoughts and feelings, and increase emotional resilience; enabling them to believe in themselves and visualise a future full of possibilities once again.
+Our incredible range of therapeutic practices at The Hub including Arts & Crafts and Music empower our guests and help them to build confidence, express thoughts and feelings, and increase emotional resilience; enabling them to believe in themselves and visualise a future full of possibilities once again.

 Being homeless can be a very dark and lonely place to be and at times, make a person feel completely hopeless and lost in the world.